ASP Small Research Grant

 - Applicants must be ASP Members at the Student Level or above.
 Membership in ASP for individuals from habitat or developing countries is FREE for those unable to pay dues.
 Please contact the ASP Treasurer for more details on complimentary membership.
 Please note that new and complimentary memberships can take up to a week to process.

 - Undergraduate and graduate student applicants must have a sponsor/mentor.
-The sponsor/mentor does not need to be a member of ASP, but should write one of the two letters of recommendation.
+The sponsor/mentor does not need to be a member of ASP, but should act as one of the referees for the application.

 - The applicant must be formally affiliated with an institution that can assure that the funds are used appropriately (e.g., Primate Center, University, Zoo, Sanctuary, Foundation, established Field Program).